matteocrippa/awesome-swift/README.md

 * [GRequest](https://github.com/lingoer/GRequest) - http request handler.
 * [YYHRequest-Swift](https://github.com/yayuhh/YYHRequest-Swift) - http request in async.

+### Keyboard
+*Do you want to create your own customized keyboard?
+Here some interesting resources*

+*[Hodor Keyboard](https://github.com/jonomuller/Hodor-Keyboard) - poc for custom keyboard implementation.

 ### iBeacon
 *Interested in using iBeacon in your swift project?
 Here some interesting resources.*